-This degree is a further one-year add-on course to the Higher Certificate.
-This programme is offered by the college and leads to a QQI Award Level 6 (higher education and training) on the NFQ.
+This degree is a further one-year add-on programme to the Higher Certificate.
+This programme is offered by the college and leads to a major QQI Award; Level 7 on the NFQ.
 This programme is made up of 6 modules which will further enhance the higher management and academic skills of critical analysis, research and effective thinking in order for managers, deputy managers or supervisors, to become influencers of developments and initiators of change leading to improved quality service provision.